arduino/help-center-content/content/About Arduino/Trademarks & Licensing/How-to-spot-a-counterfeit-Arduino.md

   * Counterfeits often use the trademark symbol (™) next to the logo,
 * Quality:
   * Original boards have high quality print with well-defined letters,
-  * Counterfeits have lower quality, e.g. the first letter in “Arduino” is often “filled in” due to poor quality control;
+  * Counterfeits have lower quality, e.g. the first letter in “Arduino” is often “filled in” due to poor quality control,
 * Fonts:
   * Original boards use the same font for all text on the board,
   * Counterfeits use different fonts on the same board.